smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 incorporate it into a new project.
 The new project brought with it a large set of new libraries and changes that remained relatively isolated.

-In working on the new code I had seen a small issue with the log serialization and introduced a small change (*cough* hack *cough*) to work around the issue.
+When working on the new code I saw a small issue with the log serialization and introduced a small change (*cough* hack *cough*) to work around the issue.
 The data was causing a circular reference while serializing which I adjusted to ignore since I knew our input data did not have any circular references.